Monzer al-Kassar: Imprisonment

-Since 2009, al-Kassar has been serving a sentence at a federal prison in Marion, Illinois.
-He is due for release in 2033.
+Since 2009, al-Kassar has been serving his sentence at different federal prisons.
+He is currently held at United States Penitentiary, Florence High.
+He is due for release in 2032.

 Since 2018, he has actively posted on Facebook, maintaining that he is innocent of the charges against him, and accusing the DEA and the Mossad of falsifying evidence used to convict him.

 Monzer Al Kassar, pro se and incarcerated, appealed from the District Court’s denial of his 18 U.S.C. § 3582(c)(1)(A) motion for compassionate release.
 Al Kassar argued that he as at high risk of contracting severe illness from COVID-19 due to his chronic health conditions, which, he argued, was an extraordinary and compelling reason to release him.
 The District Court denied his initial motion, finding that the risk of contracting COVID-19 at the prison where Al Kassar is detained, USP Marion, was minimal at the time.
 Al Kassar renewed his motion three months later, arguing that conditions at the prison had deteriorated.
 The District Court denied the renewed motion, ruling that Al Kassar had established extraordinary and compelling reasons for compassionate release, but that 18 U.S.C. § 3553(a) factors weighed against releasing him.